cltn39/main-portfolio/README.md

 updated 07/29/2019

 ## What I used
-HTML5, Javascript, Jquery, Bootstrap, fontawesome, googlefont
+HTML5, Javascript, Jquery, Bootstrap, CSS, fontawesome, googlefont, eslint, Travis

 ## Upcoming changes
 - will be updated and recreated with [React](https://reactjs.org/)